SickGear/SickGear.Docker/README.md

 The image is intentionally kept small and is based on the Alpine variation of the Python image.

-## develop tag with git

-To ease testing and development, there is also a variant of this image that includes git.
-It can be installed by using the image `ressu/sickgear:develop`

-The main build is recommended for daily use, but there is the develop option if you happen to feel adventurous

 # Usage

 Since SickGear operates on external data, the `/incoming` and `/tv` volumes